skrey/yellow-extensions/source/image/README.md

 `ImageUploadWidthMax` = maximum width for upload, larger images are resized
 `ImageUploadHeightMax` = maximum height for upload, larger images are resized
 `ImageUploadJpgQuality` = JPG quality for uploaded images
-`ImageThumbnailLocation` = location for thumbnails
-`ImageThumbnailDirectory` = directory for thumbnails
 `ImageThumbnailJpgQuality` = JPG quality for thumbnails

 ## Installation